r0c/search-guard-ssl-docs/quickstart.md

 openssl version
 ```

 If installed, this should print out the version number of your OpenSSL installation.
+Make sure its at least version 1.0.1k.

-Make sure it's at least version 1.0.1k.
+The scripts will generate a truststore file containing a generated root certificate.
+The truststore file can be used on all nodes equally.

 In order to generate the required artifacts, please execute the following steps:

-### Download SG SSL or clone the repository
+#### Download SG SSL or clone the repository

 In order to obtain and run the scripts, you need to download the SG SSL source code onto your machine.